FreeRTOS/FreeRTOS-Cellular-Interface-Community-Supported-Ports/qgsm/README.md

 ## How to use this port?
 You can reference the demos in [FreeRTOS repository](https://github.com/FreeRTOS/FreeRTOS/tree/main/FreeRTOS-Plus/Demo/FreeRTOS_Cellular_Interface_Windows_Simulator) and create a demo for this porting.
-The flag CELLULAR_GSM_MODEM should be added to cellular_config.h
+The flag CELLULAR_MODEM_NO_EPS_NETWORK should be added to cellular_config.h

 ## Hardware Setup
  The development was done using [Quectel GSM EVB Kit](https://www.quectel.com/product/gsm-nb-iot-evb-kit) with M95FA-TEA-03-STDN and M66FA-TEA-04-STDN